Maintaining a Historic Past

-As part of the Houses of Parliament ongoing restoration works, Alltask was contracted to carry out an extensive scaffold access package to the inside of Westminster Hall, incorporating the external roof lantern.
+As part of the Houses of Parliament ongoing restoration works, we were contracted to carry out an extensive scaffold access package to the inside of Westminster Hall, incorporating the external roof lantern.

-From the outset, Alltask was under no illusions about the significance and historical importance of this project.
+From the outset, we were under no illusions about the significance and historical importance of this project.
 Westminster Hall's interior is steeped in history, and just about everything contained within it is irreplaceable.
-During the planning stage, no stone was left unturned to the extent that Alltask created a full-scale, proof of concept mock-up at their Rochester head office.
+During the planning stage, no stone was left unturned to the extent that we created a full-scale, proof of concept mock-up at our head office.
 This fully functioning scaffolding structure for one of the Westminster Hall roof space's internal bays was lifted and lowered with the client and relevant stakeholders in attendance.

-The roof structure within Westminster Hall is comprised of 14 individual bays, 12 of these bays were suspended via Alltask purpose-built HAKI access rigs.
+The roof structure within Westminster Hall is comprised of 14 individual bays, 12 of these bays were suspended via purpose-built HAKI access rigs.
 However, the smaller bays at either end of the Hall had to be constructed from ground level, which presented another challenge as one of the criteria was to ensure that the scaffolds were as 'invisible' as possible.
 Achieving this with the suspended rigs wasn't such a challenge, as when lifted into their highest position were barely visible from the hall floor.
 But, how do you hide a scaffold at ground level?
-Not a problem for Alltask, we created a printed screen fixed to the scaffold that mirrored the hall's existing walls and features.
+We created a printed screen fixed to the scaffold that mirrored the hall's existing walls and features.

 Key Project Facts:

 - Security vetted & cleared operatives.

 - Bay 0 & 14 scaffolds clad in fabric to match building surrounds.

 - Fire-rated materials.

 - Out of hours working for installation & removal.